tla44/price-aggregator/README.md

 - Prices are returned as strings instead of numeric types to avoid precision loss and rounding issues.
 Sending as a string removes those risks.

 ## Scaling
-- Deploy on a Kubernetes cluster for horizontal scaling.
+- Run the application on a Kubernetes cluster to achieve horizontal scaling by spinning up multiple pods.
+This allows the system to handle more load by distributing traffic across nodes.
-- Using a shared Redis cache allows multiple instances to share price data.
+- Integrate a shared Redis cache to allow multiple Vert.x instances to read and write price data in a consistent manner.
+- Use DeploymentOptions().setInstances(n) to deploy multiple instances of a verticle, which allows you to take advantage of multi-core hardware by running concurrent event loops.